-A number of service buildings and the garage, and a few unsympathetic later constructions, detract from the general quality of the CA.
+A number of service buildings and single storey garages, and a few unsympathetic later constructions, detract from the general quality of the residential areas of the CA.

-As opportunities for new improved development occur, the Council will seek to ensure that any new buildings "preserve or enhance" the CA and that, where possible, negative features are removed.
-Garden buildings should be small scale and sited discretely, taking care not to locate too near trees.
+As opportunities for new improved development occur, the Council will seek to ensure that new buildings "preserve or enhance" the CA and that, where possible, negative features are removed.

+Garden buildings should be small scale and sited discretely, taking care not to locate them too near trees.
 They should be for ancillary garden use and comprise a single, modest-sized room.
 Timber is the most appropriate material to ensure they blend with the landscape.

-10) Shopfronts and signage
+9) Shopfronts and signage